jesskins/provigilance/README.md

 In the future, I would intend to remove this service and directly manage this function, once the website is up and running, and able to meet the privacy/secutiry measures.

+#### CRUD Functionality

+The Django Admin interface was implemented to meet requirements to add, edit, delete and read submitted testimonials and booking requests.

 ## Testing and Validation

 ### Automated Tests